Vidura

-Vidura (Sanskrit: विदुर, lit. skilled, intelligent or wise), also known as Kshatri, plays a key role in the Hindu epic Mahabharata.
+Vidura (विदुर) is a major character in the ancient Hindu epic Mahabharata (c.
+400 BCE — 400 CE).
 He is described as the prime minister of the Kuru kingdom and is the paternal uncle of both the Pandavas and the Kauravas.

 Legend

 Mandavya's Curse

-The sage Mandavya cursed Yama that he would be born as a maid's son for getting him impaled without a valid reason.
+The rishi Mandavya cursed Yama that he would be born as a maid's son for getting him impaled without a valid reason.
 He was born in the mortal world as Vidura.

 Birth and early life

 Vidura was born through Niyoga between the sage Vyasa and Parishrami, a handmaiden to the queens Ambika and Ambalika.
-Ambika first mated with Vyasa through niyoga process (similar to modern-day sperm donation concept) but kept her eyes closed during the process because his appearance and power frightened her.
+Ambika first mated with Vyasa through the niyoga process but kept her eyes closed during the process because his appearance and power frightened her.
 As a result she gave birth to the blind Dhritarashtra.
 Later her sister Ambalika followed the same process with Vyasa, and knew to keep her eyes open.
 But she was pale with fear during the niyoga, and so gave birth to the albino Pandu.
 Finally the queens sent their maiden Parishrami in their place, who behaved appropriately during niyoga process and gave birth to the exceptional Vidura.
 But because his mother was a handmaiden rather than a queen, his status was always lower than his two half brothers.
 The queens were wives of king Vichitravirya – the grandfather to the Kauravas and Pandavas who eventually fought each other in the Battle of Kurukshetra, the climax of the Mahabharata on the threshold of which the Bhagavad Gita was given by Krishna to the Pandava prince Arjuna.
 King Vichitravirya was also the adopted father of Dhritarashtra and Pandu.
-After Krishna, Vidura was the most respected as an adviser by the Pandavas, whom he forewarned on various occasions of Duryodhana's plots to exterminate them, such as Duryodhana's plan to burn them alive in the house of wax.
+After Krishna, Vidura was the most respected as an adviser by the Pandavas, whom he forewarned on various occasions of Duryodhana's plots to exterminate them, such as Duryodhana's plan to burn them alive in the house of lac or lacquer.